Version2Software/cdk-examples/api-gateway/api-ddb/README.md

 `cdk ls` (List all stacks in the application)\
 `cdk docs`\
 `cdk init app --language java` (Start a new project.
 Use this command in an empty directory.
 The other valid language arguments are: typescript, javascript, python, and csharp.)\
-`aws cloudformation describe-stacks --stack-name ApiDdbStack`
+`aws cloudformation describe-stacks --stack-name api-ddb-example`